Residency (medicine): History

+1940 there were approximately 6,000 residency positions available, but by 1970 the available spots had increased to more than 40,000.
+At the same time, the daily operation of the hospital increasingly relied on medical residents.

+By the end of the 20th century in North America, few new doctors went directly from medical school into independent, unsupervised medical practice, and more state and provincial governments began requiring one or more years of postgraduate training for medical licensure.

-Residencies are traditionally hospital-based, and in the middle of the twentieth century, residents would often live (or "reside") in hospital-supplied housing.
+Residencies are traditionally hospital-based, and in the middle of the 20th century, residents would often live (or "reside") in hospital-supplied housing.
 "Call" (night duty in the hospital) was sometimes as frequent as every second or third night for up to three years.
 Pay was minimal beyond room, board, and laundry services.
 It was assumed that most young men and women training as physicians had few obligations outside of medical training at that stage of their careers.

 The first year of practical patient-care-oriented training after medical school has long been termed "internship".
 Even as late as the middle of the twentieth century, most physicians went into primary care practice after a year of internship.
 Residencies were separate from internship, often served at different hospitals, and only a minority of physicians did residencies.

+In the United States, the Libby Zion case, which led to the Libby Zion Law, garnered attention in 1984, shed light on the demanding work hours imposed on medical residents.
+Responding to this concern, the Association of American Medical Colleges released a position statement in 1988, recommending a cap of 80 work hours per week for residents.
+Subsequently, in 1989, New York became the first state to address this issue by implementing regulations through the Health Code, marking a pivotal moment in the regulation of resident hours.
+These regulations, integrated into the state hospital code, included duty hour limits and supervision enhancements advocated by the Bell Commission.
+However, despite the issuance of regulations, compliance was slow to materialize, and a decade later, site visits revealed widespread noncompliance with the established limits.
+The efforts to address and regulate resident work hours culminated nationally in 2003 when the ACGME (Accreditation Council for Graduate Medical Education) mandated these limits across the United States.

+Residency around the world

 Afghanistan

 In Afghanistan, the residency (Dari, تخصص) consists of a three to seven years of practical and research activities in the field selected by the candidate.
 The graduate medical students do not need to complete the residency because they study medicine in six years (three years for clinical subjects, three years clinical subjects in hospital) and one-year internship and they graduate as general practitioner.
 Most students do not complete residency because it is too competitive.